Slayer95/aura-bot/CLI.md

 each session may experience longer loading times as a result.
 This option is enabled by default when hosting games from the CLI.

+## `--extract-jass`

+When you use this flag, Aura will automatically extract necessary files from your game installation.
+These files are crucial for hosting games directly from game map files.
+Aura does all the work for you, making sure everything is set up correctly behind the scenes.

+**Why Use `--extract-jass`?**
+- **Convenience**: With this flag, you don't need to worry about manually obtaining files.
+Aura takes care of it for you.
+- **Saves Time**: No need to spend extra time finding and extracting files yourself.
+- **Ensures Compatibility**: Extracting the necessary files ensures compatibility with a wide range of game versions.

+## `--no-extract-jass`

+By using this flag, you're indicating that you prefer to handle the extraction of necessary files manually.
+Although Aura won't do it for you automatically, you still have the flexibility to obtain and manage these files as you see fit.

+**Why Use `--no-extract-jass`?**
+- **Manual Control**: Some users prefer to have full control over file management.
+- **Customization**: You might have specific preferences or procedures for obtaining these files.
+- **Already Extracted**: If you've already extracted the files or prefer a different method, this flag allows you to bypass automatic extraction.

+**Important Note**: Even if JASS files are unavailable, you can still host games using map config files (``.cfg``).
+These flags simply determine how files necessary for hosting from map files (``.w3x``, ``.w3m``) are obtained and managed.

 # Parameters

 ## \`--w3version <NUMBER>\`